tinacms/tina-cloud-starter/README.md

 Trigger a new deploy for changes to take effect.

-Test that everything is configured correctly by navigating to `[your deployment URL]/admin`, login, and doing some edits.
+You can test that everything is configured correctly by navigating to `[your deployment URL]/admin`, logging in to Tina Cloud, and making some edits.
+Your changes should be saved to your GitHub repository.

 ---